WICG/webcrypto-secure-curves/explainer.md

 5. exportKey

-For key serialization and deserialization, the supported formats include the raw format for X25519 public keys as an array of raw bytes, as well as the SPKI, the PKCS#8, and the JWK formats for the public or/and the private X25519 or Ed25519 keys.
+For key serialization and deserialization, the supported formats include the raw format for X25519 and X448 public keys as an array of raw bytes, as well as the SPKI, the PKCS#8, and the JWK formats for the public and/or the private X25519, X448, Ed25519 or Ed448 keys.

 ## Alternatives Considered and Security Implications